Greg Biffle Age, Height, Wife, Stats, Net Worth

 Who was Greg Biffle?

-Greg Biffle was a former American NASCAR driver and multi-series champion.
+He was an American NASCAR driver and multi-series champion.

-Yes.
-He was previously married to Nicole Lunders and later married Cristina Biffle.
+Yes, to Nicole Lunders (previously) and later Cristina Biffle.

 Also read: